-You can contact our data protection officer via the following address: firstname.lastname@example.org.
+You can reach the data protection officer of Endosane Pharmaceuticals GmbH at the following contact details:

 During use of our website, we collect information that you provide yourself.
 We also automatically collect certain information about your use of the site during your visit to the site.
 In data protection law, the IP address is also considered personal data.
 An IP address is assigned to each device connected to the internet by the internet provider so that it can send and receive data.

 When using our website for informative purposes only, general information that your browser transfers to our server is initially stored automatically (not via registration).
 This includes by default: browser type/-version, operating system used, page called, the previously visited page (referrer URL), IP address, date and time of server request and HTTP status code.
 The processing is carried out in pursuit of our legitimate interests and is based on Art.
 6 section 1 letter f) GDPR.
 This processing serves the technical administration and security of the website.
 The IP address is anonymized after 24 hours.
 For this the last octet is zeroed.
 The data collected will be deleted after seven days unless there is a justified suspicion of illegal use based on concrete indications and further examination and processing of the information is necessary for this reason.
 We are unable to identify you as a data subject based on the information collected.
 Art.
 15 to 22 GDPR therefore do not apply pursuant to Art.
 11 section 2 GDPR, unless you provide additional information to enable your identification in order to exercise the rights set out in these articles.